 Buildings that date back to the original time of settlement of Barbados line the streets of Speightstown, making architecture the focal point of local landmarks.
 Outside of these buildings, this town has done well welcoming the modern era while still remaining proud of its heritage through museums and historic homes which allow for an interactive view of the way things once were.

-A landmark that often intrigues visitors is Arlington House Interactive Museum.
-It is situated in Speightstown.
+One popular destination is Arlington House Interactive Museum.
+It is located in Speightstown.
 Enjoy this preserved seventeenth century building which was once the home of a prosperous merchant.
 Local history of the town and the plantations that surrounded it can be discovered here.

-If you are looking to do more sight-seeing, visit St. Nicholas Abbey.
-It is found within St. Peter Parish, 4.0 mi.
+Another landmark worth visiting is St. Nicholas Abbey.
+It is located in St. Peter Parish, 4.0 mi.
 East-Northeast of central Speightstown.
 Take a guided tour of the beautiful plantation house and view antiques from the home's 350 years of history.
 Then take a self-guided tour of the grounds, including the rum distillery where St. Nicholas Abbey Rum is produced.

-The table just below summarizes more details concerning some museums you might enjoy in and around the area.
+The following chart enables you to get more details concerning some museums you might enjoy in and around Speightstown.